What are the metalloids?

 Where Are Metalloids On The Periodic Table?

-The orange colour on the periodic table represents metalloids, which means they are located in between nonmetals and metals.
+The elements with the orange colour in the periodic table are the metalloids, which are positioned between the nonmetals and metals.

-To simplify, metalloids are located on the diagonal region of the p block of the periodic table.
-This also means they are on the right side of the post-transition metals and the left side of nonmetals.
+So simply put, metalloids reside on the diagonal portion of the p block of the periodic table.
+Thus, they can also be found to the right of the post transition metals and to the left of the nonmetals.

 Characteristic Properties of Metalloids